Partnership for Growth

 - Monitoring and evaluation.

-El Salvador, Ghana, Philippines, and Tanzania agreed to become the first set of PFG countries based on their performance on the Millennium Challenge Corporation’s selection criteria, a track record of partnering with the United States, policy performance, and potential for continued economic growth, among other criteria.
+El Salvador, Ghana, Philippines, and Tanzania agreed to become the first set of PFG countries based on their performance on the Millennium Challenge Corporation’s criteria, a track record of partnering with the U.S., policy performance, and potential for continued economic growth, among other criteria.

-- On November 16, 2011, Secretary Clinton signed a PFG Joint Statement of Principles with the Philippines;
+- On November 16, 2011, Secretary Clinton signed a Joint Statement of Principles with the Philippines;

-In all four countries, the United States will move quickly to implementation in continued close coordination and partnership.
+In all four countries, the United States will continue to move towards implementation in continued close coordination and partnership.